 When Dr. Schrage was finally able to see Mr. Parker at the airport the following day, Mr. Parker refused to respond to questions about this incident and stated that neither CSCE Staff Director Dr. Schrage nor CSCE Chairman Wilson had the right to know of his activities as a CSCE employee.
 Dr. Schrage informed Mr. Parker that if he refused to answer his questions, the incidents would have to be legally reviewed and investigated, but Mr. Parker still refused to cooperate.

-Reports from U.S. and international officials later interviewed over several weeks documented that Mr. Parker’s actions had provoked an angry mob of Turkish citizens and police surrounding Mr. Parker after he repeatedly refused to follow direct Turkish police and other officials’ instructions, including taking pictures and videos of voting areas while posting on social media.
+Reports from U.S. and international officials later interviewed over several weeks documented that Mr. Parker’s actions provoked an angry mob of Turkish citizens and police surrounding Mr. Parker after he repeatedly refused to follow direct Turkish police and other officials’ instructions, including taking pictures and videos of voting areas while posting on social media.
 This incident was reportedly only defused by the intervention of the Embassy’s armed security officers who accompanied Mr. Parker at the Ambassador’s and RSO’s insistence after Mr. Parker refused to follow the Ambassador’s guidance.
 The Embassy security detail indicated that they felt they had to intentionally misrepresent photographs on Mr. Parker’s seized phone that showed Mr. Parker wearing military uniforms in Ukraine as a result of his being on official missions to intervene, as the Turkish police indicated they would take Mr. Parker and officials on the election observation mission him (including a Member of a European Parliament and a local translator who feared she would lose her job) to the local Turkish prosecutor.

-While Dr. Schrage had decided to have the initial CAA investigation led by the incoming General Counsel, Michael Geffroy, given his legal background and experience, this was delayed due to actions by Mr. Parker.
-Mr. Parker took extraordinary steps to block Mr. Geffroy’s hiring and specifically indicated that he was concerned about the possibility the new General Counsel might review management issues.
-Mr. Parker continued these actions after learning that Mr. Geffroy quit the private sector job he used to support his family to take the CSCE post he had already been approved for.
+While Dr. Schrage had decided to have the initial CAA investigation led by the incoming General Counsel, Michael Geffroy, given his legal background and experience, he had still not onboarded several weeks later due to actions by Mr. Parker, who took extraordinary steps to block Mr. Geffroy’s hiring and specifically indicated that he was concerned about the possibility the new General Counsel might review management issues.
+Mr. Parker continued these actions after learning that Mr. Geffroy quit his private sector job that he used to support his family to take the CSCE post he had already been approved for.

 As part of this effort, Mr. Parker and Christopher Lynch, the Chief of Staff for Senator Cardin, asked CSCE’s Chief Administrative Officer to provide information that they then used to make false representations regarding the cost of Mr. Geffroy’s benefits to CSCE.
 As a veteran, Mr. Geffroy was entitled to separate military benefits not paid for by CSCE, but Mr. Parker and Mr. Lynch nevertheless pushed Chairman Wilson to rescind Mr. Geffroy’s offer or cancel the Cost of Living Adjustment (COLA) that Chairman Wilson promised to CSCE staff, which they surely knew would sour the staff’s relationship with Mr. Geffroy or limit Chairman Wilson’s ability to appoint staff.